willdurand/willdurand.github.io/_drafts/the-art-of-testing.markdown

   can have bugs depending on how we call that part for instance.

 In general, testing involves a (software) system under test (SUT), which is the application you are working on.
+You have to know this term because it is used sometimes.
 The prevailing intuition of testing is reflected in its operational characterization as an activity in which a tester first generates and sends stimuli, _i.e._ test input data, to a system under test in order to observe phenomena (mainly behaviors).
-Such phenomena can be represented by the existence of test outputs for instance.
-We then have to decide on a suitable verdict, which expresses the assessment made.
+Such phenomena can be represented by the existence of test outputs for instance, like the result of a function call.
+We then have to decide on a suitable verdict, which expresses the assessment made (does this result make sense?).

 The two most well-known verdicts are **Pass** and **Fail**.
 That is why you can read or hear: _"tests fail"_ or _"the build passes"_, and because we often use